Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **downloadUpdateTime:**
->Sets the time inbetween download bar updates and saving of partial data to disk.
+>Sets the time in between download bar updates and saving of partial data to disk.
 A higher number will cause the script to write to the disk while downloading less, but will also mean recovering downloads can be further behind, this also effects the time the download bar updates.
 It is set in ms.
 >
 >Default: "**250**"
 >Example: